kptdev/kpt/site/content/en/concepts/functions/_index.md

 {{< png src="images/source" >}}

 Instead, the function typically produces the `output` by reading configurations from an external system (e.g. reading files from a filesystem).
+Find examples in the [sources catalog].

 ### Sink Function